SeldonIO/seldon-core/docs/wrappers/h2o.md

 ### Preliminary step: build  your base image locally

+1. Have [h2o](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/downloading.html) installed on your machine (h2o is only required to train the example.
+Seldon-core and seldon wrappers do not require h2o installed on your machine)
-1. Make sure you have docker deamon running
+1. Make sure you have a  docker deamon running
 * Download the [Dockerfile provided by h2o](https://github.com/h2oai/h2o-3/blob/master/Dockerfile) in any directory.
 * Run ``` docker build --force-rm=true -t none/h2obase:0.0 .``` in the same directory.
 This will create the base image "none/h2obase:0.0" locally (may take several minutes).